eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 When you execute a Ceylon program using `ceylon run`, it executes on a lightweight module container that is based on JBoss Modules.
-But it's also possible to execute a Ceylon module in certain other module containers.
+But it's also possible to execute a Ceylon module in certain other module containers, or without any module container at all.

 ### Deploying Ceylon on OSGi